-"We all use math every day.
-To forecast weather, to tell time, to handle money.
+We all use math every day.
+To predict weather, to tell time, to handle money.
 We also use math to analyze crime, reveal patterns, predict behavior.
-Using numbers, we can solve the biggest mysteries we know."
+Using numbers, we can solve the biggest mysteries we know.

 This series provides examples of:

 - Absent-Minded Professor: Both Charlie and Dr Larry Fleinhardt are prone to this.
 Charlie gets better as the series progresses, but Larry is prone to being so deep in contemplation of either physics, math, or philosophy that he forgets what's going on around him.

 Larry: Let me ask one thing.
 When we met just now, was I coming out or going in to the library?